 Cal/OSHA establishes more specific standards for certain industries, such as health care and childcare.
 If you have questions about your obligations in specific industries, contact Cal/OSHA.
 If Cal/OSHA determines that you have violated any of its standards, you could be subject to civil penalties ranging from $7,000 to over $100,000.

 If your employees become ill or injured while working at your worksite, they can file a Worker’s Compensation claim.
 This may prevent a more traditional personal injury lawsuit against you or your business.
 However, every situation is fact specific.
-Call the personal injury and employment lawyers at Spencer Young Law for a more individualized assessment.
+Call a personal injury and employment law attorney at Spencer Young Law for a more individualized assessment.
 We are not Worker’s Compensation attorneys but, if appropriate, we can refer you to our trusted Worker’s Compensation partners.My Business Has Been Ordered to Shut Down – What Are My Obligations to My Employees?

 The sweeping “shelter in place” orders made by city, county, and state governments have brought many industries to a halt.
 In an understandable effort to preserve their assets and keep income and benefits flowing to their employees, some employers are reluctant to follow these orders.
 If you do not operate an essential business, you must follow these orders to protect the safety of your employees, the health of the public, and yourself from serious penalties.

 If you lay off your employees, you must immediately pay them for any wages they have earned, including any unused paid vacation time they have accrued.
 You do not have to pay them for unused sick leave.
 If you were providing employees health benefits, you are required to inform them of their rights to continue their coverage under COBRA.
-The experienced employment and business attorneys at Spencer Young Law can consult with you on complying with the relevant employment laws.
+An experienced employment and business lawyer at Spencer Young Law can consult with you on complying with the relevant employment laws.
 Call today for your free consultation.I Operate An Essential Business, but my Healthy Employees Refuse to Come to Work – Can I Make Them?

 Generally, employment is “at-will,” and employees can be terminated for refusing to work.
 However, there may be better solutions than taking a hard line on employees who are understandably fearful about leaving their homes.
 Moreover, an employee’s refusal may be justified – and legally protected – in some cases.